survivejs/react-book/manuscript/getting-started.md

 </html>
 ```

-> It would be possible to generate this file with Webpack using [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin).
+We simply just point at the bundle via *script* `src`, nothing more than that.
+It would be possible to generate this file with Webpack using [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin).
 You can give it a go if you are feeling adventurous.
 It is mostly a matter of configuration.

 Generally this is the way you work with Webpack.
 You figure out what you want to load, find a loader and hook it up.
+Sometimes you'll need to implement loaders yourself but we'll cover that later.

 ## Running the Application

 Just double-click the *index.html* file or set up a web server pointing to the `build/` folder.
+One easy way to achieve this is to install `serve` (`npm i serve -g`) and hit `serve` within the `build` directory.

 ## Setting Up `package.json` *scripts*